PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

 - The form submission logic will need to be updated to include the new field and handle validation for future dates.
 - Error messages for invalid or missing 'date of joining' inputs need to be displayed clearly on the form.
 - The Material Design date picker component to be used is `@mui/lab/DatePicker`.
+- The date picker will be configured to prevent future dates by setting the maximum date to the current date.

 **Backend:**
 - The backend is a Node.js/Express application.